python/cpython/Doc/library/idle.rst

   Restart the shell to clean the environment.

 Previous History
-  Retrieves the prior command in history which matches the current entry.
+  Cycle through earlier commands in history which match the current entry.

 Next History
-  Retrieves the next command in history which matches the current entry.
+  Cycle through later commands in history which match the current entry.

 Interrupt Execution
   Stop a running program.